Looking ahead, in 2018-19 we aim to:

 Be a leader in community justice

 Strategically, as the new community justice landscape develops, our ambition is to ensure that Venture Trust continues to demonstrate impact in effecting positive change for those involved in offending.
 Venture Trust will actively engage with national and targeted community planning partnership structures seeking to collaborate to design and deliver services which are effective in tackling the underlying causes of offending.
 The positive and sustained impact for men and women completing the Living Wild and Next Steps programmes, highlights the contribution these programmes can make as part of a coherent range of local services for communities in reducing reoffending and the harm caused by offending.
-In 2017-18, the operational focus will be to ensure strong links and relationships with a variety of female offender projects that will continue under the new Community Justice arrangements.
+The operational focus will be to ensure strong links and relationships with a variety of female offender projects that will continue under the new Community Justice arrangements.
 Venture Trust is committed to its work across Scotland in supporting individuals to move away from offending.

 Expand our employability, training and internship provision